ksmigrod/exercise03/README.md

     }
      ```
- 4. Run project with the following command:
+ 4. Run the project with the following command:
      ```
      mvn clean package tomee:run
      ```